wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.7.3 =
+* [Note] A few people have asked us why they don't see the search keywords anymore, for the traffic coming from Google.
+Blame the NSA, Prism and... your government ;) [Read more here](https://wordpress.org/support/topic/incoming-search-terms)
+* [New] Slimstat now tracks server latency and page performance.
+Please be patient the first time you load the reports: the database is being upgraded to store this new info!
+* [New] Date and time formatting is now independent from the one used by WordPress
+* [Update] Autopurge is now disabled by default on new installs, since people have had issues with losing old data by mistake
+* [Update] Russian Localization (thank you, [Vitaly](http://tiny.cc/iHerbSpecials))
+* [Update] Real-Time Log legend has been moved to the top, for easy access (thank you, [scruffy1](https://wordpress.org/support/topic/suggestion))
+* [Fix] Visit ID were not being tracked if FORCE_SSL_ADMIN was enabled in wp_config, when the site was served over HTTP (thank you, [Pepe](https://wordpress.org/support/topic/session-grouping-doesnt-seem-to-work-anymore))

 = 3.7.2 =
 * [New] Added operator BETWEEN, to express filters like "country code BETWEEN f,g" and get reports for France and Ghana but not for Portugal.
 Or something like "screen resolution BETWEEN 1000,1300" to get data for visitors whose screen *width* is at least 1000 px and no more than 1300 px.
 Separate the two values in the range with a comma.